 - To understand correlations, which are crucial for understanding risk.

 Psychological research has provided evidence about how children can learn and can be taught to satisfy each of these demands.
-This project - a randomised controlled trial - will assess the effectiveness of applying this evidence to the teaching of probability to nine- and ten-year-old children.
+This project - a randomised controlled trial - assessed the effectiveness of applying this evidence to the teaching of probability to nine- and ten-year-old children.
 In the first phase of the project, children were allocated to three groups: those who received the probability intervention, those who had no intervention (passive control), and an active control group which received a (non-probabilistic) quantitative reasoning intervention.
-The researchers are also working closely with teachers who are using the materials with whole classes.
+The researchers also worked closely with teachers using the materials with whole classes.